gasparka/thesis/docs/vhdl_extensions.rst

 of these two languages almost equal.
 In that sense it is highly likely that ideas developed in this chapter could apply for both programming languages.

+.. todo:: Be careful when using opinions in scientific work.
+    It is fine that you clearly indicate that this is your opinion, but it is maybe safer to rephrase a bit.
+Or do you have references that also support your opinion?

-However in my opinion, SV is worse IR language compared to VHDL, because it is much more permissive.
+However, in my opinion, SV is a worse IR language compared to VHDL, because it is much more permissive.
 For example it allows out-of-bounds array indexing.
 This 'feature' is actually written into the language reference manual :cite:`sysverilog_gotcha`.
 VHDL would error out the simulation, possibly saving debugging time.

 While some communities have considered the verbosity and strictness of VHDL to be a downside, in my opinion it has always been an strength, and even more now when the idea is to use it as IR language.

-Only motivation for using SystemVerilog over VHDL is tool support.
-For example Yosys :cite:`yosys`, open-source synthesys tool, supports only Verilog, however to my knowledge it does not yet support SystemVerilog features.
-There have been also some efforts in adding VHDL frontend :cite:`vhdl_yosys`.
+The only motivation for using SystemVerilog over VHDL is tool support.
+For example Yosys :cite:`yosys`, an open-source synthesis tool, supports only Verilog; however, to the best of my knowledge it does not yet support SystemVerilog features.
+There have been also some efforts in adding a VHDL frontend :cite:`vhdl_yosys`.

+.. todo:: What is the VHDL frontend status?

 Object-oriented style in VHDL
 -----------------------------

+.. todo:: Remind the reader that what follows is your proposal (one of the thesis contributions).
+Also briefly explain what is done differently as compared to previous approaches (especially those that you cited earlier).

 While VHDL is mostly known as a dataflow language, it inherits strong support for structured programming from ADA.

+.. todo:: Need to reference that statement.

-Basic idea of OOP is to bundle up some common data and define functions that can perform actions on it.
+The basic idea of OOP is to bundle up some common data and define functions that can perform actions on it.
 Then one could define multiple sets of the data.
 This idea fits well with hardware design, as 'data' can be thought as registers and combinatory logic as functions that perform operations on the data.

-VHDL includes an 'class' like structure called 'protected types' :cite:`vhdl-lrm`, unfortunately these are not meant for synthesis.
-Even so, OOP style can be imitated, by combining data in records and passing it as a parameter to 'class functions'.
+VHDL includes a 'class' like structure called 'protected types' :cite:`vhdl-lrm`, unfortunately these are not meant for synthesis.
+Even so, OOP style can be imitated, by combining data in records and passing them as a parameters to 'class functions'.
 This is essentially the same way how C programmers do it.

 .. code-block:: vhdl
     :caption: MAC data model in VHDL